arduino/help-center-content/content/Hardware Support/Nano Family/Nano-family-overview.md

 ### VUSB pads

-It is possible to [enable 5 V power on the VUSB or VBUS pin on Nano boards](https://support.arduino.cc/hc/en-us/articles/360014779679-Enable-5-V-power-on-the-VUSB-or-VBUS-pin-on-Nano-boards) that operate on 3.3V.
-On all of these boards (except the Nano ESP32), two VUSB pads must be shorted in order to enable the VUSB pin.
+It is possible to [enable 5 V power on the VUSB or VBUS pin on Nano boards](https://support.arduino.cc/hc/en-us/articles/360014779679-Enable-5-V-power-on-the-VUSB-or-VBUS-pin-on-Nano-boards) that operate at 3.3 V. On all of these boards (except the Nano ESP32), two VUSB pads must be shorted in order to enable the VUSB pin.
 On the Nano ESP 32, the VBUS pin is enabled by default and these two pads are not present.

 <table>
   <tr>